-WhatsApp looks for an India head as it grows bigger; focus is on payments
+WhatsApp is looking for an India head as it grows bigger; focus on peer to peer payments

-WhatsApp, which has a base of over 200 million users in India, is looking for someone to head the app in one of its most important markets globally.
+WhatsApp is looking for someone to head the app in India.
+WhatsApp has over 200 million users in India, which makes it the biggest market for the messaging app.
 Facebook’s job profile listing says WhatsApp is looking for a Head of India for the messaging app, which will be a senior leadership position.
 The move is interesting because WhatsApp has expanded its base significantly in the Indian market in terms of use cases and features.

 WhatsApp Payments is slowly rolling out in India with beta-testing going on for over a million users.
 In India, Payments on WhatsApp is powered by the Unified Payments Interface (UPI), which allows for instant bank transfer payments.
 The Payments feature has gone live on Android and iOS for some users.
 WhatsApp’s listing for the India head also mentions this focus on payments.
 It notes that the company is “seeking an exceptional individual to lead our efforts in India including products for people and businesses along with our interest in peer to peer payments.”